 Our lab exists to educate the next generation of scientists and provide some additional benefit to humanity through improving our understanding of the natural world and/or biomedical discoveries that improve human health.
-Both purposes are most effective when diverse voices contribute, all voices feel valued and we maintain a culture of safety inclusion and respect.
+Both purposes are most effective when diverse voices contribute, all voices feel valued, and we maintain a culture of safety, inclusion, and respect.

-As a lab, we are dedicated to:
+As a lab, we are dedicated to the following:

-- Promoting and maintaining an environment free from discrimination or harassment regardless of background (including but not limited to race, sex, body size, sexual orientation, gender expression or disability).
+- Promoting and maintaining an environment free from discrimination or harassment regardless of background (including but not limited to race, sex, body size, sexual orientation, gender expression, or disability).